Last Updated: December 28, 2021

 Cookies can be classified by duration and by source:

-.
+Source.
 Cookies can be “first-party” or “third-party” cookies, which means that they are either issued by or on behalf of ProPay or by a third-party operator of another website.
-For an example of a third-party cookie, our Sites may contain a Facebook “like” button, which would set a cookie that can be read by Facebook.
+For an example of a third-party cookie, our Sites may contain features like videos hosted by other companies, which would set a cookie that can be read by the host.
 Our Sites may use both first-party and third-party cookies.

 The cookies that we may use on the Sites fall into the following categories:

-On some Sites, when technically feasible, we will enable tools to help you make choices about cookies.
+On some Sites, when technically feasible, we will enable tools to help you make choices about cookies and other tracking technologies.
 You may also delete or block cookies at any time by changing your browser settings.
 You can click “Help” in the toolbar of your browser for instruction or review the cookie management guide produced by the Interactive Advertising Bureau available at www.allaboutcookies.org.
 If you delete or block cookies, some features of the Sites may not function properly.

 ProPay may provide links on our Sites to other websites that are not under our control.
 We do not endorse or make any warranty of any type regarding the content contained on such websites or products and services offered on those websites.
 We make no representation regarding your use of such websites.
 Please be aware that we are not responsible for the privacy practices of the operators of other websites.
 We encourage our users to be aware when they leave our Sites and to read the privacy statements of each and every website that collects personal information.
 This Notice applies solely to information collected by us.
 You should read any other applicable privacy and cookies notices carefully before accessing and using such other websites.